moq-wg/moq-transport/draft-lcurley-moq-transport.md

 Each track MAY have one or more associated connection URLs specifying network hosts through which a track may be accessed.
 The syntax of the Connection URL and the associated connection setup procedures are specific to the underlying transport protocol usage {{transport-protocols}}.

+## Catalog tracks {#catalog}

+Catalogs are special tracks whose payloads are used by MoQT Streaming Formats to describe the availability of other tracks, as well as initialization and selection data for those tracks.
+This allows producers of content to aggregate a collection of tracks and offer to them to clients for selection.
+In order that a client can subscribe to the catalog track without a priori knowledge of the track name, catalog tracks have a reserved Track Name of lowercase "catalog".

+All producers of content MUST produce a catalog track which describes the availability of the tracks which they are capable of publishing.
+Producers MUST update the catalog tracks when new tracks are added or existing tracks deleted.
+The payload of the catalog track objects is defined by the MoQStreaming Format being used by the publisher, with the exception that the first varint of the payload MUST be unencrypted and MUST hold the type of the MoQStreaming Format, as registered in the IANA registration table {{iana}} for MoQtransport Streaming Formats.

 ## Session
 A transport session is established for each track bundle.